 Family Process Art

-- Edible Paint I made ours using vanilla pudding mixed with food coloring
+- Edible Paint I made ours using vanilla pudding mixed with food coloring.
+See the recipe here.

 - White Vinyl Sheet or white paper, fabric etc.